Local Identity Provider (Local IdP)

 For example, your Local IdP must go through a NSIS review, and once approved appear on the NSIS trusted list before the Local IdP is set to production.

-With a Local IdP, you as an organization have the opportunity to handle your business users decentralized yourself - rather than doing it via MitID Erhverv.
+With a Local IdP, you as an organisation have the opportunity to handle your business users decentralised yourself - rather than doing it via MitID Erhverv.
 You also get the option to issue local identification means to your users.

 If you need Local IdP, it is a good idea to clarify your wishes and business needs, including: